 However, enrolment has been affected by the economic and political crises that followed the 1999 Bolivarian Revolution and today many large international school campuses have just a few hundred students.

 Coeducational day schools predominate, along with many Catholic foundations.
-There are 12 IB World Schools, which all offer the IB Diploma.
-Of these, four provide bilingual instruction in English and Spanish, while three teach in English and five in Spanish.
+There are 13 IB World Schools, which all offer the IB Diploma.
 Colegio Internacional de Caracas and The Washington Academy combine the IB Diploma with an American-style education, while the British School Caracas, blends it with the English national curriculum and IGCSEs.
 Colegio Humboldt Caracas, founded in 1894, offers the German Abitur, operating both German-medium and Spanish-medium streams.

 There are also 15 Italian schools that were set up by Venezuela’s large Italian community but most now teach the Venezuelan curriculum in Spanish.
 One, Colegio Agustin Codazzi, is authorised by the Italian Ministry of Foreign Affairs to offer the Italian national curriculum.

 Accrediting bodies active in Venezuela include the Southern Association of Colleges and Schools and the Council of British International Schools.

 Education is compulsory from age six to 16, while public institutions are free at all levels.
 Six years of basic education are followed by three years of middle school and two of senior school, where students opt for sciences or humanities.

 Since 1999, there has been an exodus of more than 1.5 million Venezuelans from the country, including a brain drain of graduates and academics.
 While major education reforms have been enacted over the period, the number of out-of-school children has soared since 2010.